-Approximate date of commencement of prop osed sale to the public: As soon as practicable after the e effective date of this registration st atement. securities being registered on thi he following box. x s Form are to be offered on a delayed or continuous be asis pursuant to Rule 415 under the Securities Act of f this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list ne Securities Act registration statement number of the earlier effective registration statement for the same offering. led pursuant to Rule 462(c) under the Securities Act, c ffective registration statement for the same offering.
-Securities Act led pursuant to Rule 462(d) under the Securities Act, of fective registration statement for the same offering. heck the following box and list the \Box Securities Act emerging gro is a large accelerated filer, an accelerated filer, a non-f "large accelerated filer," "accelerated filer," "smaller Large accelerated filer Accelerated filer Non-accelerated filer х Smaller reporting company Emerging growth company 0 check mark if the registrant has elected not to use the evided pursuant to Section 7(a)(2)(B) of the Securities a lying with any new
+Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this registration statement.
+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 check the following box. x If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+Indicate by checkmark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Х Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. \square